Motion Comfort Ratio (CR / MCR)

 • Heavy displacement is rewarded, so the metric implicitly assumes "heavier = more comfortable," which is true on average but ignores structural mass distribution and roll-damping appendages.

-Read a low CR as a prompt to look harder at hull shape — not as a verdict.
+Treat a low CR as a prompt to look harder at hull shape, not as a verdict.

 Caveat: it doesn't scale with size

 A 30-footer with CR 35 will not feel like a 45-footer with CR 35.
-Absolute mass and physical length let the larger boat bridge wave crests in ways a smaller hull simply can't — even at identical CR.
+The larger boat has more length and mass, so it can bridge wave crests in ways the smaller boat simply cannot.

 CR is most useful when comparing boats of similar length.
 Cross-length comparisons via CR alone are misleading.
 The length-aware version (CR ≥ 0.835 × LOA for "Greater Comfort") implicitly handles this — but most published CR numbers do not.